frisostolk/joystick-sounds/README.md

 ## Troubleshooting

-- If SPI is not working, ensure it's enabled in raspi-config
+- If I2C is not working, ensure it's enabled in raspi-config and Grove Base Hat is properly seated
-- Check wiring connections
+- Check joystick connections to A0 and A1 ports
-- Verify sound files are in the correct format (MP3)
+- Verify sound files are in the correct format (MP3) and in the `sounds/` directory
-- Run with `sudo` if you get permission errors for GPIO
+- Run with `sudo` if you get permission errors for I2C/GPIO access